May 20, 2022

 2. Strain the mixture into a cocktail glass.
 Twist the twist over the glass and drop it in.

-Three Wishes, from Ginger Bliss and the Violet Fizz)
+Three Wishes, from Ginger Bliss and the Violet Fizz

-1. Fill a highball glass three-quarters full with ice cubes.
-Add the Campari and vermouth.
-Stir gently.
+1. Fill a cocktail shaker or mixing glass halfway full with cracked ice.
+Add the rum, Creole Shrubb, and amaretto.
+Stir well.

 1/2 ounce freshly squeezed lemon juice